Avoiding a GenServer Pitfall

 end

 Because GenServers only processes one request at a time, this new GenServer will fully process one request before beginning the next.
-This means that if two users request the same seat at about the same time, reserved_seats is updated when the second user’s request begins to be handled since the first user’s request must have finished.
+This means that if two users request the same seat at about the same time, reserved_seats in the GenServer’s state is updated when the second user’s request begins to be handled because the first user’s request must have finished.
 Thus the second user will receive an error that the seat is already reserved (i.e. the correct behavior of the system).

 The Pit #

-The default behavior of GenServer.call is to time out after five seconds by default, though the timeout can be set to any number of milliseconds or :infinity.
-When a GenServer fails to respond to a call within the timeout, an exception is raised in the calling process.
+The default behavior of GenServer.call is to time out after five seconds — though the timeout can be set to any number of milliseconds or :infinity — raising an exception in the calling process if the GenServer fails to respond before the timeout.
 Unfortunately, getting the timing right in GenServers is difficult.
-Among the reasons why a GenServer may not respond to a GenServer.call before timeout are:
+Among the reasons why a GenServer may not respond to a call before timeout are:

 - The callback for your request took too long.
-For instance, that callback may be making a call to an external API and their server is running particularly slowly today.
+For instance, the callback may be making a call to an external API and their server is running particularly slowly today.

 - The GenServer is bogged down handling other requests.
-Since requests to GenServers are handled in first-in, first-out (FIFO) order, it is possible that the GenServer never even got the chance to handle your request before timeout.
+Since requests to GenServers are handled in first-in, first-out (FIFO) order, it is possible that the GenServer never even started handling your request before it timed out.

 timeoutmilliseconds.

-One can easily imagine a situation where, using the code above, the payment processing step takes more than five seconds at least some of the time.
+One can easily imagine a situation where, using the example code above, the payment processing step takes more than five seconds some of the time.

 There is no way to totally avoid this class of issue.
 Even a GenServer whose callbacks execute in microseconds can become bogged down by a sudden surge of requests.

-In the last month, I’ve experienced two different GenServer timing related production issues:
+In the last month, I’ve experienced two different production issues related to GenServer timing:

-- A GenServer callback that sometimes takes a while (it’s calling an external API) and thus on those occasions later GenServer calls are timing out.
+- A GenServer callback that sometimes takes a while (it’s calling an external API) and on those occasions, subsequent calls to the GenServer timed out.
 The system took a while to recover.

 A Partial Solution #